-(1) We refer you to "Underwriting" beginning on page 136 for additional information regarding underwriter compensation.
+(1) We refer you to "Underwriting" beginning on page 137 for additional information regarding underwriter compensation.

-We have granted the underwriters an option to purchase up to 750,000 additional shares of common stock to cover over-allotments, if any, on the same terms and conditions as set forth above.
+We have granted the underwriters an option to purchase up to 700,000 additional shares of common stock to cover over-allotments, if any, on the same terms and conditions as set forth above.

-The underwriters expect to deliver the shares to purchasers against payment in New York, New York on June 25, 2018 through the book-entry facilities of The Depository Trust Company.
+The underwriters expect to deliver the shares to purchasers against payment in New York, New York on facilities of The Depository Trust Company.